ga4gh-duri/ga4gh-duri.github.io/researcher_ids/ga4gh_passport_v1.md

 -   For example, `value` =
     "<https://doi.org/10.1038/s41431-018-0219-y>" when `type` =
     "ResearcherStatus" represents a version of Registered Access Bona Fide researcher status.
-Note that Registered Access requires more than one claim as outlined in the [Registered Access](#registered-access) section.
+Note that Registered Access requires more than one [Passport Visa](#passport-visa) as outlined in the [Registered Access](#registered-access) section.

 -   For the purposes of enforcing its policies for access, a Passport Clearinghouse evaluating the `value` field MUST: